 You’ll want to pour the two liquids into a shaker immediately after you measure each.
 We use a Boston shaker to craft this and other drinks.
 We have other shakers but this is the one that never leaks and is easiest to clean.

-Click here to purchase a Boston Shaker if you don’t have a shaker or want an inexpensive upgrade.
+Purchase a Boston Shaker from Amazon if you don’t have a shaker or want an inexpensive upgrade.

 The final steps are to splash in some sparkling water, top with additional crushed ice and add a handful of mint leaves as garnish.